If you'll recall from the Key Concepts About Emulation topic, the following is the basic process for building an emulation simulation project:

 There are a few things you need to consider when working with process flow instances, which will be explained in the following sections:

-When you are using emulation variables in a fixed resource process flow, you have the option to set their Type property to either global or local:
+When you are using emulation variables in an object process flow, you have the option to set their Type property to either global or local:

 In this section we'll refer to properties of an OPC DA Connection, but the premise is the same for other protocols.